2788west/cerusbot/README.md

 ## Make your own
 With the parts in the bill of materials (BOM.csv) and the 3D print files (STL.zip) you can build your own version of Cerus!

+# Cerusbot with ROS
+The ROS directory contains more advanced code for teleoperation that takes full advantage of Cerus' mecanum wheels and enables movement in the X and Y direction as well as around the Z axis.